 Three of the farms will host demonstrations during the growing season to follow progress of the crops.
 The first event will be on January 23 at Chris Gospel’s farm, Auchmacleddie near Strichen, Aberdeenshire, with follow ups at Gordon Whiteford's Lower Mill of Tynett near Fochabers in May/June and at Murray Cooper's Mains of Thornton, near Oldmeldrum, in September.

 The on-farm pilot studies also offer the opportunity to compare several aspects of agronomy, including varieties and management options that can be applied later in the season, such as spring fertility, or pest, disease or weed control, based on approaches allowed within organic management standards.

 Edward Smith, Managing Director at Norvite and chair of the Scottish Organic Producers Association (SOPA), said: “There is no documented evidence of organic canola currently being grown in Scotland of any scale and virtually none in the rest of the UK, so introducing this crop to Scotland, even at a small to moderate scale is innovative.

 “The SCOCAN project will link the whole supply chain from Scottish soils through to consumers, which includes both livestock and human use of the products, with potential to open up new regional and export markets.
 These include locally produced organic high protein cake for livestock, as well as oil, for example for specialist poultry rations, or for human consumption.”

-To attend an online event on Wed June 24 from 12-1.30pm discussing results so far and to see how the different plots are growing, click here
+To view an online event from June 2020 discussing results so far and to see how the different plots are growing, click here

 For more information about the project, email email@example.com